jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="object-try-3" %}

-Note that this interview incorporates the [`basic-questions.yml`] file which defines objects that are commonly used in [legal applications], including `client` and `advocate`.
+Note that this Steward incorporates the [`basic-questions.yml`] file which defines objects that are commonly used in [legal applications], including `client` and `advocate`.
 It also contains questions for asking for the names of these people.

-The interview above presents the names of the `client` and the `advocate` and asks which of these people is the villain.
+The [DALang] above presents the names of the `client` and the `advocate` and asks which of these people is the villain.

-If the user clicks the name of the advocate, then **docassemble** will define the variable `villain` and set it equal to `advocate`.
+If the user clicks the name of the advocate, then the Steward will define the variable `villain` and set it equal to `advocate`.

 Note that because `advocate` is an [object], `villain` will be an